 - 9.3.11.
 Following the presentation of evidence, each party shall be given an opportunity to make a closing statement.

 - 9.3.12.
-After the close of the hearing, the Hearing Panel shall be permitted 10 working days normally to deliberate.
+After the close of the hearing, the Hearing Panel shall be permitted normally ten (10) working days to deliberate.
 The deliberation of the Hearing Panel will be limited to statements and evidence presented by the Grievant, statements and evidence presented by the Respondent, and public documents, policy and bylaws of the University of Nebraska and the University of Nebraska at Kearney.
 Sanctions considered appropriate may include, but are not limited to, a requirement not to repeat or continue the prohibited conduct, counseling referral, education concerning discrimination issues, a reprimand, reassignment, or suspension.
 A finding may be cause for the separation of the Respondent from the University, in accordance with University procedures.

 - 9.3.13.
 After deliberation, the Hearing Panel shall deliver in writing to the Grievant, the Respondent, and the Administrator its findings of fact and the sanctions determined by the panel to be appropriate, if any.